pypa/pip/docs/html/user_guide.rst

 -  the package release frequency and compatibility policies
 -  their release notes and changelogs from past versions

-During deployment creating a lockfile stating the exact package and version number for for each dependency of that package.
-You can do this with `pip-tools <https://github.com/jazzband/pip-tools/>`__.
+During deployment, you can create a lockfile stating the exact package and version number for for each dependency of that package.
+You can create this with `pip-tools <https://github.com/jazzband/pip-tools/>`__.

 This means the "work" is done once during development process, and so